 You can store 2GB for free, and get up to 16GB free with referrals.
 Paid plans are also available for businesses.

 It works with Windows, Mac, Linux, iOS and Android.
-An offline mode so you can access your files at anytime.
+There's also an offline mode so you can access your files at anytime.

 6. Google Drive

 Similar to Dropbox and OneDrive, Google Drive gives you space to store files on the web to access from anywhere.
 You'll get 15GB free space, which is more than enough for most people, while paid plans start at just £1.59 per month.

 It's also directly linked to your Google account, so it's perfect if you already use Gmail as your email client.

 It's not designed to be a way of sending large files first and foremost, but it offers an easy sharing feature that does the trick, in addition to the Dropbox-like features that come with it.

 Much of the functionality in OneDrive (previously SkyDrive) is similar to Dropbox and Google Drive.
 You can store 15GB of files using Microsoft's cloud service, and if you want more you can get it through referrals and for linking the app to your phone's Gallery app.
 Paid plans often come as part of an Office 365 subscription, although you can get a standalone 100GB for just £1.99 a month.

 But more importantly in this case, though, you can use it to share files for free.
 Any file that is stored in OneDrive can be sent to a friend quickly and easily just by pressing the Share button.

 If you're using a Mac, you might not have realised that there's actually a free way of sending large files for free built into the Mail app.